cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/getting-started/workshop-setup.md

 6. Once the **cloudbees-ci-workshop-setup** Pipeline job completes successfully your Team (Jenkins instance) will be restarted so you should see a **Connect lost: waiting** alert in the bottom right of your Blue Ocean screen. <p><img src="workshop-setup-connection-lost.png" width=600/> <p>You may also experience a **503 Service Temporarily Unavailable** screen - that is because the actual Kubernetes Pod that your Team (Jenkins instance) is running in is being re-created.
 Your Team (Jenkins instance) will return in a few minutes.

 **For instructor led workshops please returns to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/core/#16).**

-Otherwise, you may proceed to the next lab: [*Configuration as Code (CasC) for CloudBees CI*](../core-casc/core-casc.md) where we will explore your individual fork of the **cloudbees-ci-config-bundle** repository or choose another lab on the [main page](../../README.md#workshop-labs).